WheteThunger/ItemRetriever/README.md

 In addition to explicit Item Suppliers and Container Suppliers, plugins that store items inside other items, such as Bag of Holding, automatically function as compatible Item Suppliers.

-## Permissions

-- `itemretriever.admin` -- Allows using the demonstration commands documented below.

-## Commands

-- `retriever.add` -- Adds the container you are looking at to your registered containers.
-- `retriever.remove` -- Removes the container you are looking at from your registered containers.

 ## Incompatible plugins

 Any plugin which reduces the player inventory space to less than 24 is not compatible.
 For example, Clothing Slots.